benmorehouse/backlog/README.md

  - Built a real life compiler and displayer for the basic programming language implementation you worked on.

  - # Thanksgiving Week Hacking

- - Learn the 5 JS development frameworks for Web Publishing
- - Build out the iOS app more:
- - - Get the QR code implementation finished

- - Build out the website for Helper:
- - - Build it using Vue JS!

  - current git location: /Users/benmorehouse/repositories/backlog